markwk/chatroom/README.txt

 ---------------
 $Id$

 This module enables chatrooms to be set up in Drupal 4.7 sites.

-As July 21, 2006, alpha code - still lots of development.
-It seems to work ok, but expect changes and new features, so expect BUGS.

-Also, although a caching mechanism is in place, this code may eat your server - DON'T use this on a machine you care about without testing it first, as it can generate a lot of requests in a short period of time.

-Another note: full utf8 support is only available if you are using mysql 4.1 or greater.
+Full utf8 support is only available if you are using mysql 4.1 or greater.

 Please visit:

 http://drupal.org/project/issues/chatroom

-to see where things are at.

-Please, send bug reports, feature requests, or other comments to me:
-Justin Randell <justin DOT randell AT gmail DOT com>
+to see the current status of this project.